ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 Istio is a service mesh created by Google, Lyft and IBM.
 It aims to simplify some security and management aspects of a microservices software architecture.
-More information on Istio and its feature can be found in its [docs](https://istio.io/docs/){:target="_blank" rel="noopener noreferrer"}.
+More information on Istio and its features can be found in its [docs](https://istio.io/docs/){:target="_blank" rel="noopener noreferrer"}.
 In this blogpost we will highlight one of the key security features of Istio: service to service authentication and authorization.
 For the sake of simplicity, this post will focus on an Istio setup in Kubernetes.

 In a microservices architecture, managing access to services can be a challenging operation.
-For end-user facing services, JWTs are used to add authenication information a request.
+For end-user facing services, JWTs are used to add authorization information to a request.
-They are used by the service to determine what end-user is making the request.
+They are used by the service to determine which end-user is making the request.
 These tokens can be generated based on information that the end-user provides to an identity provider.
 In most cases this information is a username and password, with some additional 2FA if possible.
-This setup can be achieved by using OpenId Connect as a protocol with the authorization code grant flow and an identity provider like Keycloak.
+This setup can be achieved by using OpenID Connect as a protocol with the authorization code grant flow and an identity provider like Keycloak.

 When services communicate with each other, they also need to provide an identity to each other.
-A common option to do this is using by using client credentials grant flow of OpenId Connect.
+A common option to do this is by using client credentials grant flow of OpenID Connect.
-In this flow, a service provides a client credentials to the identity provider to generate a token.
+In this flow a service provides its client credentials to authenticate against the identity provider, and to be able to generate an access token once authenticated.
 This token will be used to communicate to a service.

-Both of these types of authentication flows are application level authentication flows.
+These are types of authorization flows on application level.
 They allow services to determine what resources an end-user or service can access.
-Istios service to service role based acccess control (RBAC) is not on an application level but on an communication level.
+Istio's service to service role based acccess control (RBAC) is not on application level but on communication level.
 It specifies which services can connect and communicate with each other.
 In order to achieve this, Istio connects an identity to each service in the mesh and allows it to authenticate itself.
 The requested service can use this identity to determine if the service is allowed to connect or not.